 Publisher: CGIAR Research Program on Water, Land and Ecosystems (WLE)

-Keyword(s): agricultural development, agriculture, crops, farmers, food, gender, gender equality, gender rights, land and water rights, land rights, livelihoods, natural resource management, producers, smallholders, sustainable development, sustainable intensification, water rights, women
+Keyword(s): agricultural development, agriculture, crops, farmers, food, gender, gender equality, gender rights, land and water rights, land rights, livelihoods, natural resource management, producers, smallholders, sustainable development, water rights, women

 Ecosystem(s): Agricultural Land